Upperdog/clean-image-filenames/readme.md

 ## Changelog

 ### 1.1
-* Added plugin settings section to media settings page.
+* Added plugin settings to media settings page with option to convert all file types or just image file types.
 * Added shortcut to settings page from plugins list.

 ### 1.0